rawitat/gtypist_lessons/programming_quotes.typ

 I:D. Vargas
 S:It's easy to cry "bug" when the truth is that you've got a complex system and :sometimes it takes a while to get all the components to co-exist peacefully.

+*:SW2_28
+I:Frederick P. Brooks Jr.
+S:Einstein argued that there must be simplified explanations of nature, because :God is not capricious or arbitrary.
+No such faith comforts the software :engineer.

+*:SW2_29
+I:Frederick P. Brooks Jr.
+S:[Regarding the addition of more programmers to get a project completed faster] :Nine people can't make a baby in a month.

+*:SW2_30
+I:Ken Thompson
+S:One of my most productive days was throwing away 1,000 lines of code.

+*:SW2_31
+I:Gerald Weinberg
+S:If builders built buildings the way programmers wrote programs, then the first :woodpecker that came along would destroy civilization.

+*:SW2_32
+I:Andy Hunt
+S:No one in brief history of computing has ever written a piece of perfect :software.
+It's unlikely that you'll be the first.

+Q:Do you want to continue to next lesson [Y/N] ?
+N:MENU

+# ###########################################################################

+*:SW_ENG_3
+B:Some thoughts on Software Development and Engineering #2

+*:SW3_1
+I:Barry Boehm
+S:Poor management can increse software costs more rapidly than any other factor.

+*:SW3_2
+I:Anna Nachesa
+S:If the programmers like each other, they play a game called 'pair programming'.
+ :And if not then the game is called 'peer review'.

+*:SW3_3
+I:Steve McConnell
+S:It's better to wait for a productive programmer to become available than it is :to wait for the first available programmer to become productive.

+*:SW3_4
+I:Anonymous
+S:You start coding.
+I'll go find out what they want.

+*:SW3_5
+I:Scoff Cherf
+S:To go faster, slow down.
+Everybody who knows about orbital mechanics :understands that.

+*:SW3_6
+I:Albert Einstein
+S:The significant problems we face cannot be solved by :the same level of thinking that created them.

+*:SW3_7
+I:Tom Van Vleck
+S:When somebody begins a sentence with "IT WOULD BE NICE IF.."
+ :the right thing to do is to wait politely for the speaker to finish.
+ :No project ever gets around to the it-would-be-nice-features:
+ :or if they do, they regret it.
+Wait for sentences that begin :"WE HAVE TO.." and pay close attention, and see if you agree.

+*:SW3_8
+I:Anonymous
+S:Why do we never have time to do it right, but always have time to DO IT OVER?

+*:SW3_9
+I:Bill Langley
+S:The perfect project is POSSIBLE if one first documents a list of :ALL the UNKNOWNS.

+*:SW3_10
+I:FAST, GOOD, CHEAP.
+Choose any two.
+S:Software and cathedrals are much the same:
+ :first we build them, then we pray.

+*:SW3_11
+I:Frederick P. Brooks Jr.
+S:The bearing of a child takes nine months, no matter how many women as assigned.

+*:SW3_12
+I:Robert C. Martin
+S:Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
+ :We are constantly reading old code as part of the effort to write new code.
+ :Therefore, making it easy to read makes it easier to write.

+*:SW3_13
+I:Frederick P. Brooks Jr.
+S:The conclusion is simple: if a 200-man project has 25 managers who are the :most competent and experienced programmers, fire the 175 troops and put the :managers back to programming.

+*:SW3_14
+I:Yegor Bugayenko, "Code Ahead: Vol. 1"
+S:Any software project must have a technical leader, who is responsible for all :technical decisions made by the team and have enough authority to make them.
+ :Responsibility and authority are two mandatory components that must be present :in order to make it possible to call such a person an architect.

+*:SW3_15
+I:Scott Rosenberg, "Dreaming in Code"
+S:Software is easy to make, except when you want it to do something new.
+ :And then, of course, there is a corollary: The only software that's worth :making is software that does something new.

+*:SW3_16
+I:Edmond Lau, "The Effective Engineer"
+S:In his book, Software Abstractions, MIT Professor Daniel Jackson explains just :how important it is to choose the right abstractions.
+"Pick the right ones, :and programming will flow naturally from design; modules will have small and :simple interfaces; and new functionality will more likely fit in without :extensive reorganization," Jackson writes.
+"Pick the wrong ones, and program-
+ :ming will be a series of nasty surprises: interfaces will become baroque and :clumsy as they are forced to accommodate unanticipated interactions, and even :the simplest changes will be hard to make.

+*:SW3_17
+I:Piethein Strengholt
+S:Connascence, in the context of software engineering, refers to the degree of :coupling between software components.
+Software components are connascent if :a change in one would require the other(s) to be modified in order to maintain :the overall correctness of the system.

+*:SW3_18
+I:Laurent Bossavit, "The Leprechauns of Software Engineering" S:A lot of research in software engineering strikes me as hopelessly naive in :one or two ways.
+Most of it fails entirely to account for the social and :belief aspects altogether.
+It looks at its object of inquiry as if it was :entirely material and inert; as if "software" was some kind of naturally :occurring substance, the properties of which can be revealed in the equivalent :of a test tube.

+*:SW3_19
+I:Dominica Degrandis, "Making Work Visible" S:Businesses frequently prioritize new feature releases over fixing technical :debt.
+They choose to work on revenue-generating work instead of revenue- :protection work.
+This rarely works out as the business hopes, particularly :as problems discovered during the final stages of uncompleted projects drag :engineers away from the newer projects.

+*:SW3_20
+I:Niklaus Wirth
+S:The belief that complex systems require armies of designers and programmers is :wrong.
+A system that is not understood in its entirety, or at least to a :significant degree of detail by a single individual, should probably not :be built.

+*:SW3_21
+I:Niklaus Wirth
+S:A primary cause of complexity is that software vendors uncritically adopt :almost any feature that users want.

+*:SW3_22
+I:Frederick P. Brooks Jr.
+S:Good judgement comes from experience, and experience comes from bad judgement.

+*:SW3_23
+I:Dennis Ritchie
+S:... with proper design, the features come cheaply.
+This approach is arduous, :but contines to succeed.

+*:SW3_24
+I:Bertrand Meyer
+S:Correctness is clearly the prime quality.
+If a system does not do what it is :suppose to do, then everything else about it matters little.

+*:SW3_25
+I:Frederick P. Brook Jr.
+S:Conceptual integrity is the most important consideration in system design.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU